-Credit: 1⁄2 -Semester-1, Full Year

-Prerequisite: Algebra II

-This is an advanced math course that prepares students for higher-level math in college.
-It covers elementary and intermediate algebraic concepts building the foundation for the skills needed in the first semester of college Algebra.
+Course Number: 2203 Credit: 1, Full Year Prerequisite: Algebra II intermediate algebraic concepts building the foundation for the skills needed in the first semester of college Algebra.
 This course satisfies the HB5 college preparatory course requirement.
 Successful completion of the Independent Study in Mathematics course and final examination from ACC provides a temporary exemption for TSI Math at Austin Community College.
-Students wishing to take dual credit College Algebra should enroll in this course for the fall semester.